Edinburg, Texas: Sports

 This city was the home of the Edinburg Roadrunners, an independent league baseball team in the North American League, but after numerous ownership changes, the team disbanded.
 Currently, UTRGV is the only major baseball team in Edinburg.

 In 2013, the city of Edinburg and the Edinburg Economic Development Corporation announced plans for the construction of an events arena in which the NBA Development League champions, the Rio Grande Valley Vipers, would be the anchor tenants.
 It opened in 2018.
 The team also has its practice facility at the Edinburg Sports and Wellness Center.
 The city also opened a six-city-block stretch of green pedestrian walkway space known as the McIntyre Street Project in April 2014; it is expected to be the beginning of a proposed arts and restaurant district extending through the heart of Edinburg.

 Since 2016, the city has been home to the Rio Grande Valley FC Toros soccer club in the USL Championship, who play at H-E-B Park.
-The city is also home to the Rio Grande Valley FC Toros Academy, the best youth soccer club in the area and a pioneer in youth development for the Rio Grande Valley.
+The city is also home to the Rio Grande Valley FC Toros Academy, a youth soccer club in the area and a pioneer in youth development for the Rio Grande Valley.
 The Toros Academy plays in the MLS Next league against the best academies in the nation and provides fully funded programs for U-15, U-17, and U-19 boys.

+In 2025, the city of Edinburg got to host the new 2025 UT Rio Grande Valley Vaqueros football team in the Robert and Janet Vackar Stadium and played on the Southland Conference (SLC) in the 2025 NCAA Division I FCS football season.
+Finishing the season 5-3 in their first conference year and 9-3 overall.

 Stadiums and arenas

 Bert Ogden Arena was originally opened in August 2018, is the home for the Rio Grande Valley Vipers of the NBA G League.
 The capacity for basketball games is 7,688 and 9,000 for concerts.
 The construction cost was $88 million.

 UTRGV Baseball Stadium, commonly known as Edinburg Stadium, had its groundbreaking take place in 2000., and it opened in 2001.
 The stadium's capacity is 4,000 people.
 It was the home for the Edinburg Roadrunners (2001 to 2013).
 The Edinburg Roadrunners were a member of the United League Baseball 2006 to 2010 and the North American League from 2011 to 2012.
 The land was owned by the City of Edinburg in years prior to 2014, was donated to the University of Texas System.

-Robert and Janet Vackar Stadium is a 9,700-seat soccer-specific stadium home for the rio Grande Valley FC Toros of the USL Championship.
+Robert and Janet Vackar Stadium is a 9,700-seat soccer-specific stadium home for the Rio Grande Valley FC Toros of the USL Championship.
 The construction of the stadium was completed in 2016 and officially opened on March 22, 2017.